Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Schema/Synthetic_Dataset_Schema.md

     {
       label:         <str>           -- The label of the joint
-      index:         <int>           -- The index of the joint }, ...
+      index:         <int>           -- The index of the joint color {                        -- [Optional] The color to use for the visualization of the keypoint
+        r:           <float>         -- Value from 0 to 1 for the red channel
+        g:           <float>         -- Value from 0 to 1 for the green channel
+        b:           <float>         -- Value from 0 to 1 for the blue channel
+        a:           <float>         -- Value from 0 to 1 for the alpha channel }
+    }, ...
   ]
   skeleton [                         -- Array of skeletal connections (which joints have connections between one another) defined in this template
     {
       joint1:        <int>           -- The first joint of the connection
-      joint2:        <int>           -- The second joint of the connection }, ...
+      joint2:        <int>           -- The second joint of the connection color {                        -- [Optional] The color to use for the visualization of the bone
+        r:           <float>         -- Value from 0 to 1 for the red channel
+        g:           <float>         -- Value from 0 to 1 for the green channel
+        b:           <float>         -- Value from 0 to 1 for the blue channel
+        a:           <float>         -- Value from 0 to 1 for the alpha channel }
+    }, ...
   ]
 }